 This experiment tested two parts of our splash page: the “Media” section at the top and the call-to-action “Button”

 We tried four buttons and six different media (three images and three videos).
-We used Google Website Optimizer and ran this as a full-factorial multivariate test which is just a fancy way of saying we tested all the combinations of buttons and media against each other at the same time.
+We used Google Website Optimizer (now Google Optimize) and ran this as a full-factorial multivariate test which is just a fancy way of saying we tested all the combinations of buttons and media against each other at the same time.
 Since we had four buttons and six different media that meant we had 24 (4 x 6) total combinations to test.
 Every visitor to the splash page was randomly shown one of these combinations and we tracked whether they signed up or not.

 Before you scroll down and see the results, which Button and Media do you think had the highest sign-up rate?